Maes Knoll: Description

 Aerial view of part of the monument.

 The hill fort, which is approximately 390 × 84 ft, and 45 ft in height, covering 20 acre, consists of a fairly large flat open area, roughly triangular in shape, that has been fortified by ramparts and shaping of the steep-sided hilltop around the northern, eastern and southwestern sides of the hill.
 It rises to an altitude of 197 m above sea level, and provides views over the lands it would have once commanded.
 From here, there are clear views north to Bristol, east to Bath and the Cotswold Hills, and south over Stanton Drew stone circles to Chew Valley Lake and the Mendip Hills.
 The underlying rocks are Inferior Oolite of the Jurassic period.

 Early history

 It is believed to have been built, around 250 BC, by the Dobuni who were one of the Celtic tribes living in the British Isles prior to the Roman invasion of Britain.
-The name Maes Knoll is derived from the Brythonic word maes meaning flat top, derived from Latin mensa meaning table, and Old English knoll or knowle meaning hill.
+The name Maes Knoll is derived from the Brythonic word *maɣes meaning flat top (compare Welsh maes), derived from Proto-Celtic *magos meaning plain, field, and Old English knoll or knowle meaning hill.
 The existing scarp slopes were steepened and, on the north-western edge of the fort is an earthen mound, known as Maes Knoll Tump, about 7.5 m above the rests of the fort defences, which is 60 m across and 15 m above a defensive ditch.

 The pre-historic, later Wansdyke runs west from it along the north side of Dundry Hill and south-east from it.